friend1ws/nanomonsv/README.md

 See the help (`nanomonsv parse -h`) for other options.

-After successful completion, you will find supporting reads stratified by deletions, insertions, and rearrangements ({output_prefix}.deletion.sorted.bed.gz, {output_prefix}.insertion.sorted.bed.gz, {output_prefix}.rearrangement.sorted.bedpe.gz, and {output_prefix}.bp_info.sorted.bed.gz and their indexes (.tbi files).
+After successful completion, you will find supporting reads stratified by deletions, insertions, and rearrangements:
+({output_prefix}.deletion.sorted.bed.gz, {output_prefix}.insertion.sorted.bed.gz, {output_prefix}.rearrangement.sorted.bedpe.gz, and {output_prefix}.bp_info.sorted.bed.gz and their indexes (.tbi files).